hashicorp/terraform-website/content/source/docs/cloud/integrations/run-tasks/index.html.md

 ## Securing your Event Hook

-When creating your Event Hook, you can supply an HMAC key which Terraform Cloud will use to create a signature of the payload in the `x-tfc-event-hook-signature` header when calling your service.
+When creating your event hook, you can supply an HMAC key which Terraform Cloud will use to create a signature of the payload in the `x-tfc-event-hook-signature` header when calling your service.

 ## Run Tasks Technology Partners